-A scrumptious small batch pear sauce is so easy and tastes fabulous on so many things!
-Try this over pancakes, ice cream, mixed into cottage cheese, with a fruit plate, and as an accompaniment to pork chops.
+A scrumptious pear sauce is so easy and tastes fabulous on so many things!
+Try this over a short stack of pancakes, ice cream, mixed into cottage cheese, with a fruit plate, and as an accompaniment to pork chops.

 Recipe Ingredients and Notes